Titnore Wood

 Since 2006 land in and around the wood has been the site of a proposed major urban extension to the Worthing suburb of West Durrington.
-The proposed development has prompted environmental protestors to tree-sit within the wood since May 2006.
+The proposed development prompted environmental protestors to tree-sit within the wood since May 2006.
 Since then Worthing Borough Council has agreed to a substantial new housing development just to the east of the woods themselves, as an extension of Durrington.
 This includes a new school, doctors surgery and around 2000 new houses on agricultural land.

 Titnore wood is a Site of Nature Conservation Interest, as is neighbouring Goring Wood and Highdown Hill.
 Much of the site lies within the boundaries of the new South Downs National Park.

 Location

 Titnore wood lies to the north-west of Worthing, a large town on the coast of West Sussex.
 The wood was formerly part of the Castle Goring estate, a grade I listed country house built at the end of the 18th century for Sir Bysshe Shelley, grandfather of the poet Percy Bysshe Shelley.
 Titnore wood lies to the east of Titnore Lane, an ancient droveway from the coastal plain onto the South Downs.
 To the south of the wood lies a lake, known as Titnore Lake or Castle Goring Lake.
 The lake is fed by streams from surrounding farmland which in turn feeds the Ferring Rife which flows into the English Channel at Ferring.